 1. Don't put anything beside the garbage cans

-I had to start with this worst airport mistake travelers make, mostly because it has a funny story attached to it, but also because you can get into HUGE trouble.
+I had to start with these top airport mistakes travelers should avoid, mostly because it has a funny story attached to it, but also because you can get into HUGE trouble.

 We were in the London airport, and had an old outlet adapter from the 80s or 90s when my parents traveled there.
 We had bought new ones, so we went to through this old one away so we didn’t have to carry it around.